hcss-utils/ruw-analysis-dashboard/README.md

 4. The app will automatically start in demo mode if no valid database connection is available

 See [HEROKU_DEPLOYMENT.md](HEROKU_DEPLOYMENT.md) for detailed deployment instructions.
+## License

+This project is licensed under the terms of the MIT License.
+See [LICENSE](LICENSE) for more information.